Healthy Homes Assessment Te Marua

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to make sure that their Te Marua rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rental properties are required to be completely conforming by the 1st July 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords now have to ensure their Te Marua rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals are required to be completely in compliance by July 1st 2024.

-We can assess the rental property you have in order to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we’ll advise you or your property manager of any tasks that requirements to be completed and offer the report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we’ll advise you or your property manager about any work required. requirements to be completed, and provide an evaluation report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards of the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7200 plus any additional healthier homes related fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of as much as $7,200 and additional healthier homes related fines.

-We’re completely independent assessors of rental properties as well as fully certified to evaluate each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, and are completely certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6777